Virtualization-projects/rancher-labs-wiki/Rancher-2.2.md

 * **Multi-tenant Catalog Support** - Rancher will allow catalogs to be configured and managed at both a cluster and project level.
 This will allow admins more flexibility to specifying catalogs that users have access to deploy from.
 * **Enhanced Node Templates** - Node templates created be users can now be shared and usable by other users.
 * **Cloud Key Management** - Cloud keys used by either node templates or hosted cloud providers will now be now properly stored as Kubernetes secrets, and can be reused by existing Rancher features or any future Rancher integration with cloud providers such as AWS, Google, DigitalOcean, and Azure.
-* **Etcd Backup/Restore** - Add capabilities to RKE clusters to support both backup and restore from S3.
+* **Etcd Backup/Restore** - Add capabilities to RKE clusters to support both backup and restore from the UI and using S3.
 * **Improved Rancher Scaling** - Improve Rancher scaling for both cluster, nodes, and workloads.
 * **Bitbucket Support for pipelines** - Bitbucket will be available as an option for a git repo in Rancher pipelines.